CSCfi/csc-user-guide/docs/support/faq/ssh-clone.md

 # Why my private SSH key does not work in Rahti 2?

+You may need a SSH key pair for the case of a build from a private GitHub repository.
+This article can help you to debug why your keys are not working.

 ## Mismatched keys

 There are few reasons why a SSH key may not work, the simplest one is when the **private key** does not match the **public key**.
 In order to check this, you can re-generate the public key from the private one by doing: